-The Board is responsible for maintaining an effective system of internal control and for ensuring that controls are designed both to be aligned to risk exposures and to provide reasonable assurances regarding the achievement of the following objectives:
+The Board is responsible for maintaining an effective system of internal control and for ensuring that controls are aligned to risk exposures.
+The Board also provides reasonable assurances regarding the achievement of the following objectives:

-- > effective and efficient operations; - > integrity of financial reporting; - > compliance with laws, regulations, and internal policies; - > effective risk management within approved risk appetite
+- > effective and efficient operations; - > integrity of financial reporting; - compliance with laws, regulations and internal policies; and - › effective risk management within approved risk appetite limits.